libvips/php-vips/README.md

 [![Build Status](https://travis-ci.org/libvips/php-vips.svg?branch=master)](https://travis-ci.org/libvips/php-vips)

-`php-vips` is a binding for [libvips](https://github.com/libvips/libvips) 8.7 and later for PHP 7.4 and later.
+`php-vips` is a binding for [libvips](https://github.com/libvips/libvips) 8.7 and later that runs on PHP 7.4 and later.

 libvips is fast and needs little memory.
 The [`vips-php-bench`](https://github.com/jcupitt/php-vips-bench) repository